Gonjiam: Haunted Asylum

 Gonjiam: Haunted Asylum is a 2018 South Korean found footage supernatural horror film directed by Jung Bum-shik, who co-wrote it with Park Sang-min.
 Based on the real psychiatric hospital of the same name, it stars Wi Ha-joon, Park Ji-hyun, Oh Ah-yeon, Moon Ye-won, Park Sung-hoon, Yoo Je-yoon, and Lee Seung-wook as the members of a horror web series crew who travel to an abandoned asylum for a live broadcast to garner views and publicity.

 The film was released on 28 March 2018.
 A critical and commercial success, it grossed $21 million on a budget of $2.2 million and became the third most-watched horror film in South Korea after A Tale of Two Sisters (2003) and Phone (2002).
 It was later screened at the 20th Udine Far East Film Festival.
 The film is regarded as one of the best of its genre, with some critics claiming that it "mastered" found footage horror.
+The film was remade in Indonesia as 402 Haunted Korean Hospital (2026).

 Plot

 Two boys livestream themselves exploring the abandoned Gonjiam Psychiatric Hospital, where rumor states that the hospital's ping pong-loving director murdered all the patients before disappearing.
 The two head to Room 402, the intensive care unit, which no one has ever managed to open.
 After the sound of a ping-pong ball is heard, their livestream abruptly ends, with a fleeting glimpse of a ghostly face.

 News of their disappearance prompts Ha-joon, owner of the YouTube channel "Horror Times", to investigate the hospital.
 He enlists six people—three women (Ah-yeon, Charlotte, and Ji-hyun) and three men (Sung-hoon, Seung-wook, and Je-yoon)—for the livestreamed exploration.
 While the six enter the building, Ha-joon remains at a base camp nearby to oversee the broadcast.

-To spice up the livestream as with previous "Horror Times" videos, Ha-joon, Sung-hoon, and Seung-wook have prepared fake scares for the women and viewers to react to.
+To spice up the livestream as with previous "Horror Times" videos, Ha-joon, Sung-hoon, and Seung-wook have prepared fake scares for the explorers and viewers to react to.
 Once inside, the group make a few "discoveries" (staged in advance) to up the tension.
 Outside, the camp's propane burners turn on by themselves.
 Ha-joon's equipment fails, temporarily cutting him off from the group.

 Je-yoon and Ah-yeon attempt to open Room 402 while the others explore the common room, where they find closets with holes in them.
 When Ji-hyun places her arm inside one, it is pulled and scratched.
 Frightened, Ji-hyun and Charlotte bail out and leave the asylum.

 Meanwhile, Ha-joon watches footage of all six participants together and becomes unsettled, unsure who filmed it.
 Nevertheless, he convinces Seung-wook and Sung-hoon to continue the scripted livestream, promising them higher pay.
 In the supply room, they encounter objects moving by themselves, and Seung-wook is knocked unconscious.
 Sung-hoon is dragged out of the room and also struck unconscious.